-Since joining the team in 2007 he has won eight Emmy awards including Best Anchor and Best Reporter three times.
+April 2013 he was standing on the Boston Marathon finish line when the first bomb went off.
+That set into motion a week of coverage that he will never forget.
+WBZ-TV News was honored for coverage of that event with an Alfred I. duPont Award as well as a George Foster Peabody Award.
+Months earlier, Elias was field anchoring from the scene of the Newtown School shooting.
+For their work on that tragedy, WBZ-TV was honored with a National Emmy Award.
+Since joining the team in 2007, he has won eleven Emmy awards including Best Anchor and Best Reporter three times.
 In addition to his work with local charities, Elias is involved with the U.S. Military.
-He serves as the Honorary Commander of Hanscom Air Force Base, and also teaches once a year at the U.S. Army War College in Carlisle, Pennsylvania.
+He has served as the Honorary Commander of Hanscom Air Force Base and is an instructor once a year at the U.S. Army War College in Carlisle, Pennsylvania.

-Early in his career, Elias worked in Birmingham, Alabama – and Sacramento, California.
+Early in his career, Elias worked in Birmingham, Alabama and Sacramento, California.
 In that time he’s headed up an investigative unit, been a traveling correspondent that reported from the L.A.
 Riots, Oakland Hills Fire, Landers Earthquake and a half dozen huge wildfires.
-In all, he has won 2 Peabody Awards, 16 Emmys and more than 15 Associated Press Awards.

 In all, Elias has won a duPont Award, three Peabody Awards, a national Emmy Award, and twenty one Emmy Awards.

 Jonathan has a B.A. in history from California State University at Northridge.
 He and his wife Holly met when they were five years old.
 He has two children and loves spending his off time with his family.
 He enjoys golf, martial arts, weightlifting, rock climbing, and target shooting.
 Now and then he likes to play the piano or “pick his banjo.”

 The mild winter temperatures we’re enjoying mean the danger from ticks and Lyme disease has arrived early.